ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/100-break.md

   - Implementation of the scheduler
   - Implementation of unsupported patches (mainly related to attributes)
   - Support for Fragment
-- Basic Reactive System Part
+- Basic Reactivity System Part
   - ref API
   - computed API
   - watch API